GCyang08/Todo-List-with-Redux/README.md

           .
 Toggle light and dark mode

 ## What I did -
-I coded this project using one of JavaScript's framework called React.
-To layout this project, I used CSS and flexbox for my design.
-I also included redux to store my state and dispatch some actions so that users can be able to interact on this application.
+This project was created using React, a JavaScript framework.
+For the layout of this project, I used CSS and flexbox.
+I have used React Redux to store my state and dispatch some behavior so that users can interact with the app following along with the usage of React Hooks.

 ## Available Scripts